Clayton Kershaw: Personal life

 Kershaw made a cameo appearance in "Prince", a Season 3 episode of New Girl that originally aired following FOX's telecast of Super Bowl XLVIII.

-Kershaw and his wife, Ellen, co-authored a book, Arise: Live Out Your Faith and Dreams on Whatever Field You Find Yourself, about their Christian faith and humanitarian efforts.
-It was released on January 10, 2012, by Regal Press.
+Kershaw and his wife co-authored a book, Arise: Live Out Your Faith and Dreams on Whatever Field You Find Yourself, about their Christian faith and humanitarian efforts.
+It was published on January 10, 2012, by Regal Press.

 Humanitarian work

 Before the 2011 season, Kershaw visited Zambia with his wife as part of a Christian mission.
 After the trip, he announced his dream of building an orphanage in Lusaka, which he called "Hope's Home" after 11-year-old Hope, an HIV-positive child Kershaw met in Zambia.
 To accomplish his goal, Kershaw pledged a donation of $100 per strikeout recorded in 2011.
 With a then-career-high of 248 strikeouts thrown during the 2011 season, combined with additional donations through his Kershaw's Challenge organization, the initial $70,000 goal - later increased to $100,000 - was exceeded.
 When Kershaw won the 2011 Players Choice Award, he donated $260,000 to Hope's Home.

-He and his wife returned to Zambia in 2012.
-Kershaw donated $100 for every strikeout in the 2012 season to Kershaw's Challenge, calling that season's incarnation of the project "Strike Out To Serve."
+Kershaw and his wife returned to Zambia in 2012.
+He donated $100 for every strikeout in the 2012 season to Kershaw's Challenge, calling that season's incarnation of the project "Strike Out To Serve."
 Seventy percent of the money raised in 2012 went to Arise Africa, with 10 percent each going to the Peacock Foundation in Los Angeles, Mercy Street in Dallas, and I Am Second.
 In 2014, Kershaw continued to support the children of Zambia, in partnership with CURE International, raising funds to pay for 170 children's surgeries and new medical equipment for CURE hospital in Lusaka.
 Kershaw continued his partnership with CURE International in 2015, setting a goal of funding 100 surgeries for CURE's hospital in the Dominican Republic.

 In December 2015, Kershaw participated in an expedition to Cuba composed of MLB players and officials, including former Dodgers manager Joe Torre.
 It was the first visit by MLB since 1999 and was anticipated as an important step to help normalize relations with the United States that had begun to ease earlier in the year.

-In addition to Hope's Home and Kershaw's Challenge, he has also helped with other programs in Los Angeles, such as helping Habitat for Humanity demolish and rehabilitate a house in Lynwood, California.
+Kershaw has also helped with other programs in Los Angeles, such as helping Habitat for Humanity demolish and rehabilitate a house in Lynwood, California.
 He is also a supporter of the Peacock Foundation, which provides animal-assisted interventions and activities for at-risk youth by partnering with mental health practitioners, public service agencies and community organizations.

 Beginning in 2013, Kershaw and his wife have hosted “Ping Pong 4 Purpose,” a charity ping-pong tournament at Dodger Stadium.
-The tournament raises money for Kershaw's Challenge and features past and present members of the Dodgers, high-profile celebrities, and team sponsors.
+The tournament raised money for Kershaw's Challenge and featured past and present members of the Dodgers, high-profile celebrities, and team sponsors.